 Brian's stories include stopping a nuclear weapons test in the Nevada Desert, sailing to Iceland to save whales, living on an olive farm in Italy and an embarrassing fall, as a trainee pilot, from a hot air balloon.
 In 35 years at Greenpeace he bounced from box to box in the organogram: from door-to-door canvasser to campaigner to communications director to fundraiser, deck hand, digital pioneer, action coordinator, and story teller.
 He remains an unapologetic believer in peace, love, and understanding.

 Tommy's stories include breaking the world record for the biggest consecutive striptease, disrupting Milan Fashion Week with some beautiful trouble, choosing poems over jumpers to keep him warm in a forest in Devon, and a magical moment with a fox.
-He led a pirate band of communicators at Greenpeace to create a new organisational story, was Creative Director of the global Detox Campaign, and still made it home in time for tea and crumpets.
+He is a poet, artist, and fountain of ideas.
+During his time with Greenpeace he led a pirate band of communicators to create a new organisational story, was Creative Director of the global Detox Campaign, and still made it home in time for tea and crumpets.

 Lucy was with communications consulting firm eatbigfish when she brought her talents as a professional facilitator, improvisational actress, and puppeteer to the task of helping craft the Greenpeace Story with Dancing Fox founders Tommy Crawford and Brian Fitzgerald.
 She holds degrees from Oxford University and has been on learning adventures at Embercombe and Findhorn.
 Her other talents include singing and cold-water swimming.
 Great bookstores make her happy.
 She lives in London with a tiny toddling human being.